-“It takes me longer to recover after a game than it used to,” says Manu Vatuvei, who is known as The Beast.
-Ice baths, a compression machine and an anti-gravity treadmill are some of the tools the 28-year-old winger uses to cope with the wear and tear on his body.
+“It takes me longer to recover after a game than it used to,” says Manu Vatuvei, who is known as The Beast among rugby fans.
+Ice baths, a compression machine and an anti-gravity treadmill are some of the tools the 28-year-old uses to cope with the wear and tear on his body.

 THE QUAD KILLER